 In case of a real emergency when your stepchild needs emergency life-saving medical care, most hospitals will treat the child without natural parent consent.

 Step-Parent Rights After Divorce

-The Supreme Court has ruled that parents have a "fundamental right to make decisions concerning the care, custody, and control" of their children.
+The Supreme Court upheld a ruling in 2000 that parents have a "fundamental right to make decisions concerning the care, custody, and control" of their children.

-- In most states, a step-parent can only request custody of, or visitation with, the step-child if his biological parents are deceased or disabled and unable to care for the child.
+- In most states, a step-parent can only request custody of the step-child if his biological parents are deceased or disabled and unable to care for the child.

 Obtaining Custody and Visitation